-The School Business Manager is responsible for ensuring all Health & Safety training records are up to date and refresher training is carried out when required.
+The Business & Operations Manager is responsible for ensuring all Health & Safety training records are up to date and refresher training is carried out when required.

-All new staff will receive an induction that includes Health & Safety online training and this will be recorded by the School Business Manager.
+All new staff will receive an induction that includes Health & Safety online training and this will be recorded by the Business & Operations Manager.

-Training is undertaken externally e.g. first aid, training and also internally via tool box talks, and inhouse training.
+Training is undertaken externally e.g. first aid, training and also internally and in-house training.

-4.30 Stress
+4.29 Stress

 All staff should be aware of the Free Confidential Counselling Service provided by Care First.
 A leaflet is displayed on the staff noticeboard in the staffroom of the services offered.
-Further information can be accessed by the School Business Manager.
+Further information can be accessed by contacting the Business & Operations Manager.

-4.31 Visitors
+4.30 Visitors